 The white balance feature employed by digital cameras negates most color added by external filters attached to your lens.
 However, there are several types of filters that still work and should be included in your camera bag.

-It is true that most lenses have excellent UV coatings so putting a UV filter on your lens is a bit redundant.
-Yet, these ‘clear’ lenses can still provide protection from things that scratch like, dirt, sea water, branches etc. It is much cheaper to replace a $20 filter than it is to repair or replace the front element of your lens.
+It’s true that most lenses have excellent UV coatings, so putting a UV filter on your lens is a bit redundant.
+Yet, these ‘clear’ lenses can still provide protection from things that scratch like, dirt, sea water, branches. etc. It’s much cheaper to replace a $20 filter than it is to repair or replace the front element of your lens.
 Some may argue that you shouldn’t put a cheap filter on an expensive lens, but the quality of the filters these days is good, and the protection a filter provides far outweighs any loss of quality.

 Circular polarizing filters are designed to cut highlights and specular highlights.
 They also turn your sky blue and can make white puffy clouds really stand out.
 By turning the outside of the filter, you can adjust how much polarization you want.
 To maintain a natural looking image, you should only use the lower (least) half.
 If you use too much, your the sky will be too blue and the contrast too high, leaving you with a distorted looking image.
 Play around with the filter to see which setting work best for you.

-Keep in mind, that using a polarizer will reduce the amount of light through your lens by.75 – 2 stops depending on how much you use.
-In order to avoid any potential metering errors, make sure to get a circular (NOT linear) polarizer for your digital DSLR.
+Keep in mind that using a polarizer will reduce the amount of light through your lens by .75 – 2 stops depending on how much you use.
+In order to avoid any potential metering errors, make sure to get a circular (not linear) polarizer for your DSLR.
 You cannot replicate the effects of a circular polarizer in Photoshop.
 It is possible to simulate some of the effects, but for cutting highlights, use a polarizer.
-Many pro’s consider this filter to be an essential part of their kit and never leave home without one.
+Many pros consider this filter to be an essential part of their kit and never leave home without one.

 Graduated neutral density filters are clear on one half and slightly darker on the other.
 By aligning the darker half with a light sky, you can balance the contrast in an image enabling you to meter more effectively.
 These are usually rectangular and require a filter holding system that screws onto the front of your lens.
 These filters come in different densities or ‘stops’ (darkness) and are usually graduated, meaning there is a smooth transition from one end to the other.
 This ensures the filter is not visible in your shot.
 These work particularly well for landscape images with a dark foreground and light sky.

-3) The adage “You get what you pay for.” holds true when buying filers.
+- The adage, “You get what you pay for,” holds true when buying filers.
 The moderate and more expensive filters will be of much higher quality.
 When buying filters, look for coated or super-coated filters.
 For round filters, Tiffin and Hoya make good filters at reasonable prices.
-B+W and Heliopan are excellent, but a bit more expensive.
-For square or rectangle filters (NDG or ND Filters) Singh-Ray, Hi-Tech, Lee all make very high quality filters.
-These filters also require a holder so make sure that the filters you buy fit your holder i.e.. square filter in a holder designed for a rectangle.
+B+W and Heliopan are excellent but a bit more expensive.
+For square or rectangle filters (NDG or ND Filters) Singh-Ray, Hi-Tech, and Lee all make very high quality filters.
+These filters also require a holder, so make sure that the filters you buy fit your holder (e.g. square filter in a holder designed for a rectangle).
 Conkin makes popular holders.